skyferthesly/logger_client/README.md

 designed to inform the user of how to use the app as well as how the server is responding.

+# Issues
+When used as an external package, the default environment variables are not being set.
+This is possibly due to the `config.ini` reference being a relative path.
+When this happens, the client explicitly sets the default address.

 # Improvements
 Being able to send an arbitrary amount of optional parameters would be a great feature for the next iteration.